daithioc95/MS2/README.md

 <img src="assets/images/user_story_testing/tours_calendar_available.PNG">

 #### As a potential customer, I want to book a tour, so that I can guarantee my place on the tour.
-- User can book a place and guarantee their place on a tour by navigating to the calendar and the bottom of the tours page.
+- Users can book a place and guarantee their place on a tour by navigating to the calendar and the bottom of the tours page.
 - When the desired date with availability is selected, they can choose between the "Morning Tour 9.00" or the "Noon Tour 12.00".
 <img src="assets/images/user_story_testing/tours_calendar_available.PNG">